ogaloglu/pre-training-multilingual-document-encoders/README.md

 lingual document-level tasks: (1) cross-lingual transfer for topical document classification and
 (2) cross-lingual document retrieval.
-HMDE is significantly more effective than (i) aggre- gations of segment-based representations and
-(ii) multilingual Longformer.
+HMDE is significantly more effective than (i) aggregations of segment-based representations and (ii) multilingual Longformer.
 Crucially, owing to its massively multilingual lower transformer,
 HMDE successfully generalizes to languages unseen in document-level pretraining.
-We pub- licly release our code and models
+We publicly release our code and models
 ## Model Overview
 ![hmde.png](https://user-images.githubusercontent.com/33498883/241818654-ee3289db-17d9-4476-a4d7-928f001870ed.png)